yhoriuchi/projoint/README.md

 ---

-**projoint** is a package to estimate Average Marginal Component Effects (AMCEs) or Marginal Means (MMs) based on a conjoint survey experiment.
-It produces more reliable estimates after correcting measurement error bias than other packages for conjoint analysis.
+**projoint** is a package for a more general, more straightforward, and more creative conjoint analysis.
+It estimates Average Marginal Component Effects (AMCEs) or Marginal Means (MMs) based on a conjoint survey experiment.
+It produces more reliable estimates after correcting measurement error bias.
 Furthermore, it presents a more general framework so that researchers can answer a range of substantively important questions more straightforwardly.

 Some notes: